-Upon the closing of this offering, E-House will continue to hold % of our then outstanding ordinary shares, assuming the underwriters do not exercise their over-allotment option or % of our then outstanding ordinary shares if the underwriters exercise their over-allotment option in full.
+Immediately after the closing of this offering and our issuance and sale of 2,029,420 ordinary shares in the private placement to Tencent concurrently with this offering, E-House will hold (i) 76.3% of our then outstanding ordinary shares, assuming the underwriters do not exercise their over-allotment option, or (ii) 75.5% of our then outstanding ordinary shares if the underwriters exercise their over-allotment option in full.
 As a result, we will be a "controlled company" within the meaning of applicable corporate governance standards.
 Under the Corporate Governance Rules of the NYSE, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including:

-- the requirement that we have a majority of independent directors on our board of directors; - the requirement that we have a nominating committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities;

-- the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the requirement for an annual performance evaluation of the nominating and compensation committees.
+- the requirement that we have a majority of independent directors on our board of directors; - the requirement that we have a nominating committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; - the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and the requirement for an annual performance evaluation of the nominating and compensation committees.